Frank-Friemel/ShairportQt/Readme.md

 I recommend to use `vcpkg` in order to get them.
 It works very well on Linux and Windows.

-On Windows just open `ShairportQt` as cmake project with Visual Studio.
+On Windows just open `ShairportQt` as CMake project with Visual Studio.
 On Linux you may use Visual Studio Code or build from the command line (assumed you're using `vcpkg`):

 ```shell